Motocoaster (Dreamworld)

-Motocoaster is a 605 m long motorcycle roller coaster at Dreamworld on the Gold Coast, Queensland, Australia.
+Motocoaster was a 605 m long motorcycle roller coaster at Dreamworld on the Gold Coast, Queensland, Australia.
 The A$10 million ride, constructed by Intamin and opened to the public in September 2007, was associated with Australian motorcyclist Mick Doohan until 2022.
 It is the first motorcycle coaster in Australia, the first Intamin MotorBike Launch Coaster worldwide, and the first to feature life-size replicas of 500 cc racing bikes.

+On 15 January 2026, Dreamworld announced the retirement and permanent closure of the ride from 2 February 2026, with the last operating day being 1 February 2026.

 History

 Construction

 The coaster was constructed in the Rivertown section of the park, on the site of the Avis Vintage Cars ride, requiring their relocation to the Australian Wildlife Experience section of the park.
 The ride was the first constructed at Dreamworld in three years.

 Looking along the tire drive launch track.

 Opening

 The coaster opened to the public on 30 September 2007.
 Margaret Keech, The current minister for the Gold Coast, and Stacey McMahon, a 125 cc rider and spokesperson for the GMC Australian Grand Prix, were there for the ribbon-cutting ceremony.
 Mick Doohan did not personally attend the event due to participation in the Japan Grand Prix, but submitted a pre-recorded video in which he stated: "I am extremely proud to see the end result, I have really enjoyed working with Dreamworld, the new attraction truly celebrates and pays respect to a great Australian sport and its achievements."